Integ/DisneyInfinityLightShow/README.md

 # Disney-Infinity
-A small C++ application that finds all USB Portals of Infinity Bases and changes the lights
+A small application that finds all Disney Infinity and changes the lights on a webpage.

 ### Usage: